dylanmei/packer-centos7/README.md

 CentOS 7 Packer
 ---------------

 Build CentOS-7 Vagrant images.

-Only a *virtualbox* version is available at this time.
+There is only a *virtualbox* version available at this time.

 ## Vagrant up